FanneYang/FanneYang.github.io/_posts/2018-06-03-Data-Structure-List.md

 * search(value): if the item exists, return the item, else return null

-* inseart(value, pos): inseart an item at a sepecific position
+* insert(value, pos): inseart an item at a sepecific position

 * remove(pos): remove an item at a specific position